grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.check.color**

-The color of the checked icon in the Radio Button.
+The color of the checked icon in the RadioButton.
 Expects `string | { dark: string, light: string }`.

 Defaults to